 Distributed Ledger Technology creates a permanent, immutable record that is invulnerable to tampering.
 This is why we use this technology to store Biometrics data and make your BlockID-powered ecosystem unhackable.

-1Kosmos leverages a Distributed Ledger to securely store users' identity information, with access controlled by the user (GDPR compliant) as well as a layer of privacy built around Ethereum to execute smart contracts.
+1Kosmos leverages a private distributed ledger to securely store users' identity information, with access controlled by the user (GDPR compliant) as well as a layer of privacy built around Ethereum to execute smart contracts.
 This is the BlockID Private Blockchain Ecosystem.

 BlockID solutions store each user’s identity information in their own digital identity safe on the highly secure BlockID Blockchain — the same powerful technology used by some of the biggest corporations in the United States like IBM, Walmart, FedEx and Bank of America to store sensitive data in a highly secure and immutable way.